Where is Beckett Stone?

-Beckett fidled nervously with his rope chain, taking a swig of some cognac – in the kitchen area of their hotel suite.
+Beckett fiddled nervously with his rope chain, taking a swig of some cognac – in the kitchen area of their hotel suite.
 Beckett was dressed in an Italian sport coat of the most delicate fabric.
-His crisp, colared shirt was loosely buttoned – exposing the top of his chest.
+His crisp, collared shirt was loosely buttoned – exposing the top of his chest.
 He looked as handsome as we have seen him in a while.
-The Hollies “The Air That I Breathe” was popping – playing loudly – on the turn table.
+The Hollies “The Air That I Breathe” was popping – playing loudly – on a turn table.
 The bathroom door opened and a self conscious Adrian appeared in her new dress.
-The dress was cut high up the legs and low enough that it exposed just enough of her ample cleavage to be subtely enticing.
+The dress was cut high up the legs and low enough that it exposed just enough of her ample cleavage to be subtly enticing.

 “Wow,” said Beckett – looking her up and down.